-Two weeks ago on the corner of 2nd Street, I complimented Charlotte’s lip color.
+On the corner of 2nd Street and 1st Avenue, I complimented Charlotte’s lip color.
 It was a distinct hue of bright pink that met the proper dosage of red, specifically for her and seemed as congenital as anyone’s natural lip color might.

 “Thanks,” she began explaining, “It’s a weird green henna product.”